Grabow: History

-The name Grabow is of Slavic Polabian origin, with grab meaning "hornbeam".
-Names of the same root are common in the area.
-Its name only slightly changed over time as with the town being known as Grabowe (1186, 1252, 1275) and Grabow (1189, 1298).

 In a letter from 23 February 1186, Pope Urban III mentioned a castle in Grabow and that the settlement belongs to the County of Dannenberg.
 Grabow received town privileges in 1252 from the Count of Dannenberg.
 A church in Grabow was first mentioned in 1285.

 Since 1319/20, Grabow has been a part of Mecklenburg under first the Duchy and then the Grand Duchy of Mecklenburg-Schwerin, under which it was incorporated into the German Empire.

 Date on the town's oldest building.

+Modern period

 The old town hall was built in 1687/88.
 On 3 June 1725, the vast majority of the town was destroyed by a great fire, this included the old town hall, which was rebuilt in 1728, remaining in use to this day; and the ducal palace, which was never rebuilt.
 After the fire, the incumbent first mayors, Hans Scheffer and Franz Heinrich Accidalius, commenced the rebuilding of the town in its now iconic style of close core timber-framed houses which still characterize the old town.
 The oldest building in Grabow dates to 23 May 1702, meaning that it survived the great fire.

 As a result of the great fire, the Grabow Altarpiece, which was created in 1367 for the St. Petri church in Hamburg, was donated to the Grabow church 1726.
 It remained there until 1903 when it was bought by Alfred Lichtwark for the Hamburger Kunsthalle, returning it to Hamburg after its presence in Grabow for 177 years.

 The first known Jews in Grabow showed up in records starting in 1749.
 They were two men: Moses Wulff and Siemon Moses, that earned their privilege of Schutzjude on 20 November 1753.
 By 1767, at least four Jews lived in Grabow and a small community of Jews had formed in the town by 1780 at the latest who maintained a small burial ground.
 A small synagogue may have also existed at the time, but was superseded by a new one, located at the intersection of Schulstraße and Wasserstraße, in 1798, which fell out of use before the 1930s, and was demolished in 1975.
 Grabow's Jewish population peaked in 1819 with 44 (8 families).
 Since the 18th century, Grabow has had a small Jewish cemetery, which the town maintains to this day.